ethanokamura/perfectline/src/content/cpp-101/stl-containers.md

 `vector` is one of several [sequence containers](https://en.cppreference.com/w/cpp/named_req/SequenceContainer) in the STL, i.e. types that support functions like `push_back`, `size`, etc. The STL sequence containers are `array`, `deque`, `forward_list`, `list`, `string`, and `vector`.
 We will discuss STL more in the advanced C++ course!

-A vector object maintains an “array” internally, and will manage that in order to support an arbitrary number of elements in the sequence.
+A vector object maintains an “array” internally, and will manage that to support an arbitrary number of elements in the sequence.

 It's common to use a vector instead of an array, so you don't have to manually allocate/deallocate arrays and manage array sizes.